google/go-tdx-guest/tools/check/README.md

 ### `quiet`

-If set, doesn't write to stdout.
+If set, doesn't write exit errors to Stdout.
 All results are communicated through exit code.

 ### `verbosity`